 Nika Oblak & Primož Novak

-The new work by the duo Nika Oblak & Primož Novak entitled Infinity (Digital) focuses on the influence of contemporary means of communication on one’s life.
-Their artistic practice over the past fifteen years has continuously addressed the position of humans in the clenches of consumerist doctrines, media cacophony and popular culture.
+The work by the duo Nika Oblak & Primož Novak entitled Infinity (digital) focuses on the influence of contemporary means of communication on one’s life.
+Their artistic practice over the past twenty years has continuously addressed the position of humans in the clenches of consumerist doctrines, media cacophony and popular culture.
 Along the same lines, in their latest work they have created a spatial video installation consisting of screens, cables and other heralds of everyday modern life.

 That is why the video’s protagonist, dressed in casual clothes, who persistently and endlessly runs through the screens, can symbolise precisely this inevitable entrapment of individuals in the shackles of prescribed lifestyles and activities, which they cannot resist – at least not without the risk of extreme social deviation or ostracisation, The monumental, white, spaceless environment of the video, into which the runner moves in an even straight line, metaphorically suggests the self-evident fact that an individual is always subordinate to the collective – that is, to society – and always has to adapt to it, for his or her own comfort.
 The infinity examined by the artists is highly abstract and formless.
 But, at the same time, it is very familiar since people are consciously or unconsciously prone to repeat patterns, which actually fulfil them and provide them with a feeling of security.
 The infinite run and its monotonous sound could thus be a lucid depiction of the artists’ relation to the world and their own position in it.